 Back in 1968, a dedicated group of cardiologists and business people founded the Heart Foundation, with a clear vision to foster heart-related education and research in New Zealand.

 Their dream was to improve the heart-health of every Kiwi.
-Since then the Heart Foundation has invested more than $57 million into ground-breaking heart research and, over this time, there has been a drastic reduction in the number of deaths from heart disease.
+Since then the Heart Foundation has invested more than $78 million into ground-breaking heart research, and over this time, there has been a drastic reduction in the number of deaths from heart disease.

 However, cardiovascular disease is still the number-one cause of death in New Zealand and many of these deaths are premature and preventable.
 That's why research remains so important.